Who We Are

 Subsequently, parishioners Judy Proulx and Harriet Rybicki were appointed pantry directors.

 In the summer of 2009, Pastor Robert Ricciardi asked several people from within the parish and local community to serve on an advisory committee to assess the needs and logistics of the pantry operations.
 After studying the situation, the committee determined that, with a downturn in the economy and the resulting growing need for the pantry services, especially by senior citizens,, and with the physical limitations and location of the existing building at St. Bridget, an alternate location needed to be explored.

 Today we have a newly formed non-profit 501 (C) (3) charitable organization, as the successor organization to the Food Pantry at St. Bridget.
-We also have a new pantry located in a leased, 1,500 square foot facility at 51 Railroad Avenue in Cheshire.
+We also have a new pantry located at 175 Sandbank Rd, Cheshire, CT 06410.
 The Cheshire Community Food Pantry Inc. is non-denominational faith-based organization that is overseen by a Board of Directors.
 This all volunteer group includes several members from the local business community, and three partner members, one representing the faith based community in Cheshire, one representing the Town of Cheshire Youth and Social Services Department and one member representing The Cheshire Food Drive, Inc.

 Daily pantry business is carried on by forty five volunteers and managed by Pantry Managers who are appointed by the Board of Directors.
 Together they work side by side to help their neighbors in need.